commerce-docs/magento-openapi-transformer/README.md

 # Magento REST schema transformer

-A tool that cleans up and updates a Magento REST schema to improve readability when used by ReDoc.
+A toolkit that gets, cleans up, updates, and converts a Magento REST schema for the use by Redoc.

 ## Install dependencies